 Where does a UX Researcher role fit into the UX team?

-A User Experience Researcher reports into a UX Manager or UX Lead.
+They report into a UX Manager or UX Lead.
 They may work alongside a UX Designer depending on the size of the team and its organisational structure.

 User Experience Reseacher / UX Researcher

-If you’re an employer looking to recruit a User Experience Researcher position, please see our product design and UX recruitment services page, and the full overview of our services to employers.
-If you need to hire and would like our services, contact us today.
+If you’re an employer looking to recruit for this position, please see our product design and UX recruitment services page.

-What is a UX Researcher?
+What is a User Experience Researcher?

-A UX Researcher plays a crucial role in the development of products, services, and digital interfaces.
+This role plays a crucial role in the development of products, services, and digital interfaces.
 They are responsible for understanding the needs, desires, and behaviour of users and use that information to design user-friendly and effective products.

-A UX Researcher is also responsible for communicating their findings and recommendations to cross-functional teams, including Product Managers, Designers, and Developers.
+They are also responsible for communicating their findings and recommendations to cross-functional teams, including Product Managers, Designers, and Developers.
 They use various tools and techniques, such as personas, journey maps, and usability reports, to communicate their insights effectively.
 This helps ensure that the entire team is aligned around user needs and that the product exceeds the expectations of the target consumer.

 Find out more detail in our blog ‘What is a UX Researcher?’

-UX Researcher salary
+User Experience Researcher salary

-A salary of £40,000 to £50,000 would be expected for a User Experience Researcher.
+A salary of £40,000 to £50,000 would be expected for this role.

 There is a good career trajectory for this role including stepping up to: